 Cheaper hoops come with polycarbonate backboards which are fine for all intents and purposes.
 However, they lack the rebound qualities of higher-quality material backboards.
 In other words, the rebound might feel flat and unnatural.

-Furthermore, polycarbonate backboards also become brittle in around 3-5 years.
-Their lifespan is significantly shorter than acrylic and tempered glass backboards which last 10-20 years.
+Furthermore, a polycarbonate backboard also becomes brittle in around 3-5 years.
+Its lifespan is significantly shorter than acrylic and tempered glass backboards which can easily last 10-20 years.